 RCSI is committed to producing clinically skilled doctors with the most relevant and robust experience required to work in today's health systems.
 During your time at RCSI, you will develop your clinical, communication and professional skills in a safe, simulated environment.

 You will train in Europe's largest and most modern clinical simulation facility and in Ireland's leading hospitals.
 We will also provide you with many opportunities to build your career outside of the classroom through research and clinical electives as well as sub-internships.

 Register your interestSubscribe to our mailing list to learn more about RCSI and our undergraduate Medicine programme.

 Early patient contact

-You will learn clinical skills, such as how to take a complete patient history and analyse symptoms, from your first week in the programme.
+Learn clinical skills, such as how to take a complete patient history and analyse symptoms, from your first week in the programme.

-You will practice your clinical skills in Europe's largest and most modern clinical simulation facility before commencing full-time hospital rotations.
+Practice your clinical skills in Europe's largest and most modern clinical simulation facility before commencing full-time hospital rotations.

-You will learn anatomy through cadaveric dissection, in the original, and historical, RCSI Anatomy Room, where healthcare leaders have been formed for centuries.
+Learn anatomy through cadaveric dissection, in the original, and historical, RCSI Anatomy Room, where healthcare leaders have been formed for centuries.

 Undertake clinical and research electives in some of the world's leading hospitals and develop your research skills at the RCSI Summer Research School.